OpenPecha/Botok/README.md

 <img src=https://raw.githubusercontent.com/mikkokotila/pybo/master/pybo_logo.png width=200>

+## Overview

-A word tokenizer for Tibetan language.
-Takes in chunks of text, and returns lists of words.
+pybo is a word tokenizer for the Tibetan language entirely written in Python. pybo takes in chuncks of text, and returns lists of words.
+It provides an easy-to-use, high-performance tokenization pipeline that can be adapted either as a stand-alone solution or compliment.

 ## Getting Started